-If phone numbers change throughout the year, it is imperative that you notify the school to ensure you can be reached when necessary for the student.

-As the information on this form changes, please notify the school office and the school nurse.
+If phone numbers or other information changes throughout the year, it is imperative that you notify the school to ensure you can be reached when necessary for the student.
+Contact the Health Office and speak with the nurse concerning any changes that occur in the student's health over the summer or during the school year.
+Communication is the key to making sure the student's health needs are met during the school day.